oicr-gsi/req-system-docs/source/requisitioners.rst

 If an Accessioner at OICR has rejected your requisition submission due to a data entry error or other discrepancy, please review the case history of the requisition and correct or provide further information to clarify the requisition issue.
 Do not communicate PHI to OICR staff.

 #.
 When you receive a notification email with subject header “Your Requisition Was Denied.
 Do Not Ship Sample(s)”, review is required.
 From your account dashboard, navigate to the “Submissions” tab and select the study.
 #.
 Select and view the patient requisition “ID” with status “Submission Denied” from the dashboard.
 Select the “Case History” tab and scroll to the “Action” case log “Submission Denied”.
-Review the “Comment” section to review corrective recommendations and/or data requiring review, as seen below.
+Review the “Comment” section to review corrective recommendations and/or data requiring review.
 #.
-You may directly proceed to re-open the submission from the case history tab by selecting “Reopen to edit”, as seen above, or from the main study dashboard.
+You may directly proceed to re-open the submission from the case history tab by selecting “Reopen to edit”, or from the main study dashboard.
 Requisition status will change from “Submission Denied” to “Submission Reopened”.
 #.
 From the submission or case history tab or the main study dashboard, select “Edit Submission”.
 #.
 When corrections are complete, click “Submit” at the bottom of the requisition.
 The requisition process will then begin again.
 Requisition status will revert to “SUBMITTED”.